amirmarmul/laravel-alert/README.md

-# A lightweight laravel alert package
+# A lightweight package to send alert messages

 This is a lightweight package to send alert messages in Laravel apps.